rohitgawas/sauceDemoAutomation/README.md

-# Navigate to sauceDemo folder and refer README.ms for documentation
+# Navigate to sauceDemo folder and refer README.md for documentation